mangalam-research/btw/tech_notes.rst

+TODO
+====

+* A module to assign genres to texts.

+* When BTW has been used to produce articles for a bit, evaluate how to detect near-synonyms.
+See "Semantic fields for BTW2013_ldd_Reply".

+* Support for Paul Hackett's AIBS API.
+See email from Jack circa 2013-06-09.

-TODO: determine how to use X-Zotero-Write-Token.
+* Determine how to use X-Zotero-Write-Token.
 What constitutes a *same* transaction?

 User Stories
 ============